 3. We Must Resolve the Problem of Having Extravagant Desires and Always Seeking for Ourselves When We Pray

 As Christians, we all know that we cannot make extravagant demands toward God, but because we harbor the intention to gain blessings, we often make demands of God without realizing it, making extravagant requests to satisfy all kinds of desires.
 For example, to get our child into a better school, we might pray, “God, my child’s exams are in a few days.
 I entrust my child to You, I ask that You grant him (her) cleverness and wisdom so that he (she) gets good results on the exam and can be successful in the future.”
 Those who do business might pray, “God, I entrust my business to You, I ask for Your protection and care, I ask that You bless my business success and show the Gentiles the miracles You can work, which will also allow me freedom from material lack.”
 Those who work and expend in the church might pray, “Lord, now I serve and expend for You, I ask that You bless my family with a successful business, so that they won’t lack for food or clothes.”
 Prayers like these all contain our own extravagant desires.
 They all demand that God do this or that according to our wishes.
 We are created beings, and we should have reason before the Creator.
 We should have hearts that fear God, and not demand that God act according to our wishes.
 And the Lord Jesus also told us, “Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knows that you have need of all these things.
-But seek you first the, and his righteousness; and all these things shall be added to you” (Matthew 6:31-33).
+But seek you first the kingdom of God, and his righteousness; and all these things shall be added to you” (Matthew 6:31-33).
 The Lord Jesus taught us that we should take no thought of what we shall eat or how we shall be clothed.
 We should not seek these things from the Lord, because the Lord will prepare and arrange all we need materially.
 The Lord requires this of us: “But seek you first the kingdom of God, and his righteousness; and all these things shall be added to you.”
 This is to say that we should first pray for God’s kingdom and righteousness, because God accepts this kind of prayer.
 Consider that we all know we live in the last days, and we know the prophecies say He will come again, so we should pray more for God’s kingdom to come soon to the Earth, because just as it says, “Your kingdom come, Your will be done in earth, as it is in heaven” (Matthew 6:10).
 We should pray for God’s guidance to be wise virgins, and to be able to welcome the Lord when we hear news of His return.
 We should also pray to escape our corruption and for purification.
 Prayers such as these, for gaining the truth and life, will all be heard by the Lord.

 Finally, I would like to share with everyone two passages I read on a gospel website.
 “What does it mean to truly pray?
 It means speaking the words within your heart to God, and communing with God having grasped His will and based upon His words; it means feeling particularly close to God, feeling that He is in front of you, and that you have something to say to Him; and it means being especially radiant within your heart, and feeling that God is especially lovely.
 You will feel especially inspired, and after hearing your words your brothers and sisters will feel gratified, they will feel that the words you speak are the words within their hearts, the words they wish to say, and that what you say represents what they want to say.
 This is what it means to truly pray.
 After you have truly prayed, in your heart you will feel at peace, and gratified; the strength to love God will rise up, and you will feel that nothing in your entire life is more worthy or significant than loving God—and all this will prove that your prayers have been effective.”
 “Whilst praying, your heart must be at peace before God, and it must be sincere.
 You are truly communing and praying with God; you must not deceive God using nice-sounding words.
 Prayer must be centered around that which God wishes to complete today.
 Ask God to bring you greater enlightenment and illumination, and bring your actual state and troubles before God to pray, and make resolution before God.
 Prayer is not the following of procedure, but the seeking of God using your true heart.
 Ask that God protect your heart, making it able to often be at peace before God, making you able to know yourself, and despise yourself, and forsake yourself in the environment that God has set for you, thus allowing you to have a normal relationship with God and making you someone who truly loves God” (“Concerning the Practice of Prayer”).